Citation, DOI & article data

 - they typically enhance avidly 8

 - may wash out similar to an adrenal adenoma, but they tend to have a greater enhancement in an arterial or portal venous contrast phase, but there is overlap with some hyperenhancing adenomas

 - tend to enhance more on the portal venous phase than the arterial phase

-- 110 HU of enhancement on the arterial phase is compatible with pheochromocytoma; hypervascular metastases could be considered in an appropriate setting
+- 110-120 HU of enhancement on the arterial phase suggests pheochromocytoma, but is not specific; hypervascular metastases could be considered in an appropriate setting

 - up to 7% demonstrate areas of calcification 4

 It should be noted that suspected cases of pheochromocytomas have been historically managed as a contraindication for iodinated contrast administration, as it could theoretically precipitate a hypertensive crisis.
-However, studies have shown no evidence to support this theory and nowadays most radiology non-ionic iodinated contrast media guidelines do not put pheochromocytomas as a contraindication 13,16.
+However, studies have shown no evidence to support this theory and nowadays most radiology non-ionic iodinated contrast media guidelines do not place pheochromocytomas as a contraindication to iodinated contrast administration 13,16.